MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-deactivate-guide.md

     ![Activate, Deactivate, and Delete commands](media/activate-deactivate-delete.PNG "Activate, Deactivate, and Delete commands")

     >[!TIP]
-    >If there are lots of guides, you can use the search box or the filters at the bottom of the screen to find the right guide.
+    >If there are lots of guides, you can use the search box in the upper-right corner of the screen, or the letter filters at the bottom of the screen to find the right guide.

 ## See also